AsthikAmbalapadi/Devops-Notes/Terraform/Introduction/README.md

    - **Best Practice**:
      - Always review the output of `terraform plan` before running `terraform apply` to understand what changes will be made.
      - Use `terraform apply` in automated pipelines with caution, particularly for production environments.

-Here’s your content with added emojis to make it more engaging:

 ---